Bus Stop-1956

 As much as citizens of the United States complain and stress about the political state of affairs or financial matters, we have it quite good, and viewing this painful documentary is a reminder of that.

-The Look of Silence displays the evil and the ugliness of human beings in the very recent past who show no remorse.
+The Look of Silence (2015) displays the evil of human beings in the recent past.
+They show no remorse.
 In a world filled with ISIS, the documentary is a scary reminder that something like this can easily happen again.

 This is a sad and morbid reality and this film will stick with you for some time.